 Veterans Day is an official United States holiday that celebrates the service of all U.S. military veterans.
 It is observed each year on November 11.
 It was originally known as Armistice Day.

-Veterans Day is not to be confused with Memorial Day.
-This holiday honors those who died while in military service.
+Veterans Day is not to be confused with Memorial Day which honors those who died while in military service.
 It is also not to be confused with Armed Forces Day which is celebrated in May and specifically honors those currently serving in the U.S. military.

 When Veterans Day falls on a Saturday then either Saturday or the preceding Friday may be designated as the holiday.
 If it falls on a Sunday, it is typically observed on the following Monday.
 This year we are observing the holiday on Monday, November 12.
 Source…

 Enjoy this quote and several more from well-known individuals about Veterans Day:

 “The veterans of our military services have put their lives on the line to protect the freedoms that we enjoy.
 They have dedicated their lives to their country and deserve to be recognized for their commitment.”

 Read more here: Quotes